Diegetic music: Musical theatre

 In musical theatre, as in film, the term "diegesis" refers to the context of a musical number in a work's theatrical narrative.
 In typical operas or operettas, musical numbers are non-diegetic; characters are not singing in a manner that they would do in a naturalistic setting; in a sense, they are not "aware" that they are in a musical.
 In contrast, when a song occurs literally in the plot, the number is considered diegetic.
-Diegetic numbers are often present in backstage musicals.
+Diegetic numbers are often present in backstage musicals such as Cabaret and Follies.

 For example, in The Sound of Music, the song "Edelweiss" is diegetic, since the character (Captain von Trapp) is performing the piece in front of other fictional characters at a gathering.
 In "Do-Re-Mi" the character Maria is using the song to teach the children how to sing, so this song is also diegetic.
-In contrast, the song "How Do You Solve A Problem Like Maria?" is non-diegetic, since the musical material is external to the narrative, it being a conversation that would in a naturalistic setting take place as simple speech.
+In contrast, the song "How Do You Solve a Problem Like Maria?" is non-diegetic, since the musical material is external to the narrative, it being a conversation that would in a naturalistic setting take place as simple speech.

 In both the 1936 and the 1951 film versions of Show Boat, as well as in the original stage version, the song "Bill" is diegetic.
 The character Julie LaVerne sings it during a rehearsal in a nightclub.
 A solo piano (played onscreen) accompanies her, and the film's offscreen orchestra (presumably not heard by the characters) sneaks in for the second verse of the song.
 Julie's other song in the film, "Can't Help Lovin' Dat Man", is also diegetic.
 In the 1936 film, it is supposed to be an old folk song known only to blacks; in the 1951 film, it is merely a song that Julie knows; however, she and the captain's daughter Magnolia are fully aware that Julie is singing.
 When Julie, Queenie, and the black chorus sing the second chorus of the song in the 1936 version, they are presumably unaware of any orchestral accompaniment, but in the 1951 film, when Magnolia sings and dances this same chorus, she does so to the accompaniment of two deckhands on the boat playing a banjo and a harmonica.
 Two other songs in the 1936 Show Boat are also diegetic: "Goodbye, My Lady Love" (sung by the comic dancers Ellie and Frank), and "After the Ball", sung by Magnolia.
 Both are interpolated into the film, and both are performed in the same nightclub in which Julie sings "Bill".